Application Deadline is February 19, 2020

-All applications, necessary documents must be turned in by the April 30, 2019 deadline to be considered for the 2019 apprentice program.
+All applications with necessary documents must be turned in by the February 19, 2020 deadline to be considered for the 2020 apprentice program.
 Applications will not be considered if necessary documents have not been received.

 - Must be at least 18 years at the time of interview.
 Must provide copy of birth certificate.